A summer of taxi adventures in New York City has led to some astoundingly delicious things to eat.

 3. Hot and sour soup at Tangra Masala: One of Mizanur the cabbie’s favorite dishes.
 Cilantro, black mushroom, cabbage, tofu, and chicken are turned up to full volume in this chili pepper-charged soup that no amount of cornstarch can tame.
 Every spoonful is a (happy) shout to the palate.
 (Tangra Masala, 87-09 Grand Ave., Elmhurst, Queens, Tel.
 718-803-2298/718-803-2381, Open 7 days)

-4. Agedashi tofu at Tokyo II Japanese Kitchen & Sushi Bar: Imagine a gorgeously crunchy tempura batter encasing silky cubes of creamy tofu.
+4. Agedashi tofu at Tokyo II Japanese Kitchen & Sushi Bar (across the street from Team Systems Taxi Garage): Imagine a gorgeously crunchy tempura batter encasing silky cubes of creamy tofu.
 Dipping these cubes in a reduction of soy sauce, ginger, scallions and vinegar – and biting into bursts of fresh ginger and green onion along the way – is to consume a rare communion of flavor and texture.
-Cheers to Wendy for telling me about this dish – I hope she hasn’t been in any accidents since I last rode with her.
 (Tokyo II Japanese Kitchen & Sushi Bar, 38-01 31st St., Long Island City, Queens, Tel: 718-472-3778, Closed Sundays)

 5. Grilled tilapia and jollof rice at Papaye: Godfred knew exactly what he was doing when he ordered this Ghanaian classic for me after our journey to the Bronx.
 The rice is loaded with palm oil, cayenne pepper and tomatoes and served with a smoky chili relish.
 The fish is grilled and served whole – head, tail, skin and bones – and so tender you can cut it with a plastic fork.
 (Papaye Restaurant, 2300 Grand Concourse (at 184th St.), Fordham, Bronx, Tel: 718-676-0771)